What Happens to Your Stock Options in an Acquisition and How to Potentially Reduce Taxes

 A critical nuance many employees miss is that in an acquisition, your vested options are sometimes cancelled outright.
 The company doesn't buy your shares.
 It terminates your option agreement and pays you the spread in cash or company stock.
 Once your ISO is cancelled, it ceases to exist.
 You cannot exercise an option that is gone.
 This means you are forced to accept the cash/stock payment, which is treated as a disqualifying disposition and taxed as ordinary income.
 The window for any long-term capital gains planning slams shut permanently.

-Understanding the Alternative Minimum Tax Trap
+Understanding the Alternative Minimum Tax (AMT) Impact

 When you exercise an ISO and hold the shares, the "bargain element," or the difference between what the shares are worth and how much you pay to acquire them, is considered income for the AMT calculation.
 This can result in a significant tax bill due the following April, even if you have not sold a single share.
 The AMT you pay generates a credit that can be used to offset your regular tax in future years, but recovering it can be a slow process.
-Modeling this financial impact before you exercise is essential.
+Modelling this financial impact before you exercise is essential.

 NSO and RSU Tax Strategy: Timing is Everything